KURAIBITO STAY's 2 night 3 day winter (sake brewing) program.

 Koji seminar

-During that time, we will return to the lounge and have a seminar on koji.
+While the rice is steaming, we will return to the lounge and have a seminar on koji.
 After watching a video you’ll be able to see the actual koji up close.

 SUNDAY